kernelci/kernelci-api/doc/pipeline-details.md

 The jobs added by runner will be run in specified runtime environment i.e. shell, Kubernetes or LAVA lab.
 Each environment needs to have its own API token set up locally to be able to submit the results to API.
 It updates the node with state "done" and result (pass, fail, or skip).
 This will generate pub/sub event of node update.

-### Set Timeout
+### Timeout

-The set timeout service periodically checks all nodes' state.
-If a node is in "closing" state, then it checks whether the maximum wait time (timeout) is over.
-If so, it sets the node state of the node and all its child nodes to "done" and result to "incomplete".
+The timeout service periodically checks all nodes' state.
+If a node is not in "done" state, then it checks whether the maximum wait time (timeout) is over.
+If so, it sets the node and all its child nodes to "done" state.
+If the node is in "available" state and not timed-out, it will check for holdoff time.
+If the holdoff reached, and all its child nodes are completed, the node state will be moved to "done", otherwise the state will be set to "closing".
+The parent node with "closing" state can not have any new child nodes.
 This will generate pub/sub event of node update.

-### Set Completed

-The set completed service typically listens to all closing or available nodes.
-It checks whether the hold off time has been reached.
-If so, the parent node state will be set to "done" if all its child nodes are completed.
-If some of the child nodes are still in closing or available state, then the parent node state will be set to "closing".

 ### Test Report